sohamkadu17/sohamkadu17/README.md

 ---

 ## 🚀 About Me
-- 💻 CS student passionate about **AI, Machine Learning, and Full-Stack Development**
+- 💻 IT student passionate about **AI, Machine Learning, and Full-Stack Development**
 - 🌱 Currently practicing **Data Structures & Algorithms** in C/C++
 - ⚡ Skilled in **React**, **Python (pandas, Django, Rest API, NumPy, scikit-learn)**
 - 📊 Interested in **Data Science, AI/ML, and Scalable Applications**